9 Incredibly Useful Vegetable Garden Fence Ideas

 Plus, the extra height the fence provides will protect the delicate bushes from hungry animals.
 Another great idea is to grow sunflowers!
 They look fantastic, but their blooms attract different types of birds that will help pollinate your garden.

 Plus, after the flowers have died off, the seeds can be harvested and used as a nutritious addition to any dish.
 If you want more color in your yard, consider planting colorful flowers in front of your vegetable garden fence ideas.
-They come in all shapes and sizes, so there’s sure to be something that matches your preferences exactly!
+They come in all shapes and sizes, so there’s sure to be something that exactly matches your preferences!

 7. Create An Attractive Trellis In Front Of Your Raised Bed Vegetable Beds.

-If you’re looking for a simple and attractive way to keep your garden tidy, a trellis is the perfect solution.
-Not only will it add a touch of decoration to your yard, but it will also keep your plants from sprawling.
+A trellis is the perfect solution if you’re looking for a simple and attractive way to keep your garden tidy.
+It will not only add a touch of decoration to your yard but also keep your plants from sprawling.
 Plus, it’s easy to build!

 However, here’s how to create a freestanding raised bed that doubles as an effective trellis.
 First, dig out four large holes in the ground and fill them with dirt.

-Next, position two pieces of untreated lumber perpendicular to each other in one hole to be upright on either side.
+Next, position two pieces of untreated lumber perpendicular to each other in one hole so that they are upright on either side.
 Cover this with three inches of soil before inserting another piece of lumber (the same height) into the second hole.

-And repeat this process until both sides are completed.
-Therefore, fill in the area between them with more soil until they are even with one another.
+Repeat this process until both sides are completed.
+Therefore, fill the area between them with more soil until they are even with one another.
 You can also top them off with mulch if desired!

 8. Plant Thick, Thorny Vines Like Roses Or Blackberries For An Effective Natural Hedge